 This page introduces you to the AppDynamics Application Intelligence Platform.

-The AppDynamics App iQ Platform enables you to monitor and manage your entire application-delivery ecosystem, from the mobile app or browser client request through your network, backend databases and application servers and more.
+The AppDynamics Application Intelligence Platform lets you monitor and manage your entire application-delivery ecosystem, from the mobile app or browser client request through your network, backend databases and application servers and more.
 It gives you a broad view of your application landscape but lets you drill down to the code execution level on a given application tier and node.

 At the tier level, AppDynamics gives you a view of the runtime operation of your code via an AppDynamics App Server agent.
 The agent detects calls to a service entry point at the tier and follows the execution path for the call through the call stack.
 It sends data about usage metrics, code exceptions, error conditions, exit calls to backend systems to the Controller, either a SaaS or on-premises:

-To get started with application monitoring, see Install App Server Agents.
+To get started with application monitoring, see Agent Installation and Instrumentation.

 Most application environments consist of more than a single application server.
 They may contain multiple, distributed, and interconnected servers and processes that participate in fulfilling a given user request.
 In this context, AppDynamics tracks transactions across distributed, heterogenous services.

-For greater visibility into your application delivery environment, you can add AppDynamics Database Visibility to the deployment.
+For greater visibility into your application delivery environment, you can add AppDynamics Database Monitoring to the deployment.

-AppDynamics Server Visibility adds to your view of the data center, with rich information on the performance of the machines and networks in your environment.
+AppDynamics Server Monitoring adds to your view of the data center, with rich performance information on the performance of the machines and network in your environment.